Calibrated Selective Classification

 $\mathcal{L}$ is typically the $0/1$ loss, making $\mathcal{R}(f, g; P)$ the selective error.
 As evident from Eq.~\eqref{eq:selective_risk}, there is a strong dependency between risk and coverage.
-Tuning $g$ to reject more examples can result in lower selective risk, but also lower coverage.
-The risk-coverage curve, $\mathcal{R}(f, g; P)$ plotted at different $\psi(f, g; P)$, and its AUC provide a standard way to evaluate and compare models.
-In this work we use will use AUC to evaluate the \emph{calibration}-coverage curve of our proposed method.\looseness=-1
+Rejecting more examples can result in lower selective risk, but also lower coverage.
+The risk-coverage curve, $\mathcal{R}(f, g; P)$ at different $\mathbb{E}[g(X)]$, and its AUC provide a standard way to evaluate models.
+We will also use the AUC to evaluate the \emph{calibration}-coverage curve of our proposed method.